-Oscillators Oscillators offers educational tools for experimenting with digital resonators.
+Oscillators Oscillators offers educational tools for experimenting with digital resonators, especially in the context of audio analysis.
 This app particularly encourages live experimentation with microphone input.

 Demonstrations